datanews/tik-tok/README.md

     var t = new Timeline({
       el: '.example-timeline-container',
-      events: [ ... event data here ... ]
+      entries: [ ... entries data here (see below) ... ]
     });

-### Events
+### Entries

-Event data should be either an array of objects or a CSV string with the following keys or column headings respectively.
+Entry data should be either an array of objects or a CSV string with the following keys or column headings respectively.
 The `date` field is the only absolutely necessary field, though, you probably want at least a title.

 JSON example: